jeffprestes/sjrpc/README.md

 **sjrpc** or **Save JSON-RPC** is a Reverse Proxy focused on to reduce remote Ethereum/Web3 JSON-RPC calls to thrid-party nodes.

+It is the NGINX for Ethereum JSON-RPC APIs

 Let us save your time, if you use:

 ```javascript